Acuity Scheduling Review

 - Cost-effective: In a PCWorld article comparing scheduling software, a reviewer concluded that Acuity Scheduling “offers the best bang for the buck” for a single user.

-While Acuity seems proudest of its “robust time zone support” and e-commerce solutions, the software offers even more useful calendar settings and promotions applicable to businesses that sell no products.
-The limited customer communication and management makes Acuity a poor choice for someone reliant on feedback or constant and personalized interaction with their clients, or for someone seeking scheduling software with automatic business analyses.
+While Acuity seems proudest of its “robust time zone support” and eCommerce solutions, the software offers even more useful calendar settings and promotions applicable to businesses that sell no products.
+Limited customer communication and management features make Acuity a poor choice for someone reliant on feedback or constant and personalized interaction with their clients, or for someone seeking scheduling software with automatic business analyses.
 Acuity’s features would perfectly suit small businesses with multiple locations in various time zones who sell products alongside their services.
 The following are some basic features and their limitations:

 Promotions and Online Store